bigbluebutton/bigbluebutton.github.io/_posts/2.6/2022-02-10-release-tests.md

 4. The duration of the breakout room should reset.
 Public chats in all of the breakout rooms should get the message saying "Breakout time is now N minutes" (N - new duration).

+### Moving of users between breakout rooms

+1. Create a breakout room.
+Click on the three dots icon and choose "Manage Users".

+2. Draw and drop a user to a different breakout room.
+Click "Apply".

+3. The user should be notified about the removal and the prompt to confirm the joining of the new breakout room should appear.

+### Exporting the breakout room's shared notes to the main room

+1. Create a breakout room with enabling "Capture shared notes when breakout rooms end".

+2. Join a breakout room.
+Type something in the shared notes.
+End the breakout room.

+3. Breakout room's shared notes should be converted to a pdf and that pdf should be available for uploading to the whiteboard.

+### Exporting the breakout room's whiteboard annotations to the main room

+1. Create a breakout room with enabling "Capture whiteboard when breakout rooms end".

+2. Join a breakout room.
+Draw something on the whiteboard.
+End the breakout room.

+3. Breakout room's annotations should be converted to a pdf and that pdf should be available for uploading to the whiteboard.

 ## Audio

 ### Join audio [(Automated)](https://github.com/bigbluebutton/bigbluebutton/blob/v2.6.x-release/bigbluebutton-tests/playwright/audio/audio.spec.js)